Christin-paige/BuiltInPublic/SECURITY.md

 # Security at BuiltInPublic

-# Security at BuiltInPublic

 Hey there! 👋🏻
-Hey there! 👋🏻

-We’re so glad you’re here, and we want to make sure BuiltInPublic is a safe and secure space for everyone building in public.
-Security is something we all share responsibility for, and your help goes a long way in making this project better for the entire community.
 We’re so glad you’re here, and we want to make sure BuiltInPublic is a safe and secure space for everyone building in public.
 Security is something we all share responsibility for, and your help goes a long way in making this project better for the entire community.

 ---